You know you need to exercise, you want to exercise. But you keep hitting roadblocks that get in your way or knock you

 So go out there and have fun and get fit!

 Forum Health Bloomingdale is dedicated to supporting you throughout your health journey.
-For more information on health coaching, nutrition counseling and more, schedule a complimentary 15-minute consultation with a health advisor today.
+For more information on health coaching, nutrition counseling and more, schedule a 15 minute health advisor call today.

 Dr. William Epperly, Fellow American Academy of Family Practice

 Fellow American Academy of Otolaryngic Allergy